 Zhang, L., Liu, C., Fayek, M., Lei, K., 2020.
 Unconformity-controlled sandstone bleaching in the northeastern Ordos Basin, China.
 AAPG Bulletin., in press.

-CEOS participates in outreach to educate youth and the public about our work:
+CEOS participates in outreach to educate the public about our work: